How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Possible signs of a fracture include:

-• local edema at the fracture site;
+• local swelling at the fracture site;

-• soreness over the fracture site;
+• pain over the fracture site;

 • redness at the fracture site;